The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 Ishigami's consistent use of 私 watashi 'I' to refer to himself and 貴女 anata 'you' (here written 'valued woman') to refer to Yasuko is sociolinguistically inappropriate in most styles of Japanese.

 Unlike English, which has a closed set of personal pronouns ('I, you, he/she/it, we, you, they'), Japanese has historically used a variety of pronouns.
-In modern Japanese, 'I' can be expressed as 俺 ore, 僕 boku, 私 watashi, あたし atashi, うち uchi, etc. 'You' can be expressed as あなた anata, あんた anta, 君 kimi, お前 omae, おたく otaku, 貴様 kisama, etc. These range from the polite to the downright insulting.
+In modern Japanese, 'I' can be expressed as 俺 ore, 僕 boku, 私 watashi, あたし atashi, うち uchi, etc. 'You' can be expressed as あなた anata, あんた anta, 君 kimi, お前 omae, おたく otaku, 貴様 kisama, etc. These range from the polite to the rough and familiar.

-The choice of pronoun depends on many factors.
-In speaking to his mates, a young male might refer to himself as 俺 ore, in speaking to teachers as 僕 boku, and in speaking formally (such as in a conference) as 私 watashi.
-In addressing other people, he might say お前 omae to close mates, 君 kimi to those younger than himself in a defined social relationship, and the contemptuous 貴様 kisama in a heated no-holds-barred confrontation (with a high likelihood of fisticuffs).
+The choice of pronoun depends on the sex of the speaker, social status and relationships, and the social situation.
+For instance, in speaking to his mates, a young male might refer to himself as 俺 ore, in speaking to teachers as 僕 boku, and in speaking formally (such as in a conference) as 私 watashi.

 あなた anata has often been put forward in Japanese as the standard pronoun for 'you' in emulation of European languages.
 But あなた anata is anything but neutral in Japanese.
 In reality it tends to be preferred by women and is traditionally used by a wife to her husband.
 Spoken by a student to a teacher, for instance, あなた anata would sound familiar and disrespectful.

-This awkwardness is reinforced by the occurrence of 私 watashi 'I' and 貴女 anata 'you' together, as in:
+The awkwardness of Ishigami's constant insertion of pronouns is reinforced by the occurrence of 私 watashi 'I' and 貴女 anata 'you' together, as in:

 watashi wa anata o yurusanai darō.